 Looking for a dating site you can trust?
 Search no more.

-Here are some of my explanations for why some dates are “just OK” as well as my top steps for making your connections successful and into the long-term relationship realm.
+Here are some of my explanations for why some dates are “just OK” as well as my top steps for making a gay man’s romantic connections more successful, meaning they lead to more dates or even a long-term relationship.

-I’ve mentioned communication a lot during my dating coaching sessions with clients as well as in most of my previous advice articles, but it really is pivotal in terms of creating momentum and sustaining excitement within a relationship.
+I’ve mentioned communication a lot during my dating coaching sessions with clients as well as in most of my previous advice articles, but it really is pivotal in terms of creating momentum and sustaining excitement within any relationship, including a gay relationship.

 We always want to feel like our potential partner is thinking about us, even if we don’t hear from him.
 This is especially true in the dating app game when we have so many “banked” options.

 I can’t tell you how many guys I would start a conversation with on a dating app, and, by day three, if I didn’t get a response, I wiped them from my prospects.
 I wanted to know that they took dating seriously, and it wasn’t just a hobby of theirs that they get to it whenever they are bored.
-I think having so many options on dating apps has diluted our excitement to meet just one good person at a time.
+I think having so many options when it comes to dating apps can dilute our excitement to meet just one good person at a time.

-Once you find that one good person, it’s important to establish a nice cadence of conversation.
+Once you find that right man or compatible person, it’s important to establish a nice cadence of conversation.
 Hopefully, that rhythm yields a date within five to seven days of when you guys first started chatting.

-Once you’ve established that in-person chemistry and compatibility, it’s still important to keep things alive.
-Checking in on how his day is going and coming up with another good date idea is a great example of keeping things going strong.
+Take the time to establish that in-person chemistry and compatibility, and remember it’s still important to keep things interesting even a few dates in.
+Checking in on how his day is going and coming up with another good date idea is a great example of keeping the relationship going strong.

-I find it very rare these days that someone is over communicating.
+As a gay dating coach, I don’t often hear that a man is over communicating with his partner.
 I hear more stories from clients about the guys who “waited three days to text me back because he said he was busy.”
+Do better, men!

-Looking at your potential partner’s friend circle and lifestyle are two ways to determine if there’s compatibility.
-I always tell my clients that it’s important to like a partner’s friends, and vice versa.
-This has proven to be true, too, because a lot of times, as a professional matchmaker, I hear clients say “I want to date a guy who I can just leave in a room of friends, and he can be comfortable.”
+Looking at your potential partner’s friend circle and lifestyle are two ways to determine long-term compatibility.
+I always tell my coaching clients that it’s important to like a partner’s friends, and vice versa.
+This has proven to be true because a lot of times, as a professional matchmaker, I hear clients say “I want to date a guy who I can just leave in a room of friends, and he can be comfortable.”

 Not everyone gets along, but, as long as there is a mutual understanding and respect, your relationship will flourish.
 In most of my longer term relationships, a majority of my friends genuinely liked my partner.
 For the relationships that only lasted less than three months, well, I’m sure you can guess the reason why.